rherrick/XNATImageViewer/README.md

 6. Run the update script to install the module in your deployed web application.

 7. Start Tomcat, log into your XNAT server, and browse to any of your MR sessions.
-You should now see an action to view the image over in the Actions box.
+You should now see an action labeled **View Images** to view the image over in the Actions box.

+8. The older ImageJ-based image viewer also may have an actions link labeled **View Images**.
+You may want to relabel that link, by editing the relevant data types (e.g. MR Session) through the **Administer-->Data Types** link.